Tom Harley: Captaining the Cats (2007–2009)

 Harley's leadership qualities and influence on the club as captain was commended early on in the season after his handling of teammate Steve Johnson's off-field discretions.
 Johnson was banished from the team during the pre-season and demoted to the reserves for the first five games of the season.
 However, he successfully returned to the team and finished the season as a Norm Smith Medallist and All-Australian.
 Harley's leadership influence on the team was reflected in his finishing fourth in the AFLPA Best Captain award during his first year at the helm.
 He was also awarded life membership of the Geelong Football Club following his 150th team appearance in the round sixteen win against the Western Bulldogs, and named in the end-of-season South Australian State of Origin team.

-Harley's achievements at the club were recognized prior to the 2008 AFL season when he was inducted into the Geelong Football Club Hall of Fame.
+Harley's achievements at the club were recognised prior to the 2008 AFL season when he was inducted into the Geelong Football Club Hall of Fame.
 Following the success of 2007, Harley and the club were expected to feature prominently in the 2008 finals series once more.
 Harley featured in all 22 home-and-away fixture games and 3 finals games.
 He set career-highs of 14 marks (round three) and 14 handpasses (Preliminary Final) in the process, and helped the club achieve the number one defensive record during the season for the second consecutive year.
 During the season, he was also selected to the initial squad for the AFL Hall of Fame all-star game, although he failed to make the final teams.
 Geelong compiled a 21–1 win–loss record to once again capture the McClelland Trophy and qualify for the finals series in first position on the ladder.
 After successive wins against St Kilda and the Western Bulldogs, Harley led the team to their second straight Grand Final appearance.
 During the Grand Final, Harley suffered mild concussion following a collision prior to the half-time break.
 As a result, he struggled to contribute for the rest of the game as Geelong lost to Hawthorn by 26 points.